Planning a cross-province adventure? Check out the Ontario Parks Driving Routes.

 The park: Whether you’re watching the waves, taking a hike on park trails, or going for a paddle, the crystal-clear waters of Blue Lake will amaze you.
 There’s a reason why they call Northwestern Ontario “Sunset Country!”
 You’ll see some of the most breathtaking sunsets at Blue Lake.
 Grab a lawn chair, a blanket, and enjoy the nightly view from the park’s long sand beach.

-Blue Lake offers five travel trailer rentals which sleep six and feature a cook stove, fridge, heater, air conditioner, dinette, couch, running potable water, a functional shower, and 15’x 17’ outdoor dining tents.
+Blue Lake offers five travel trailer rentals which sleep six and feature a cook stove, fridge, heater, air conditioner, dinette, couch, running potable water, a functional shower, and outdoor dining tents.
+Remember to bring your own cookware, dishes, utensils, and linens.

 Side trip: Pakwash Provincial Park

-The drive: Take a side trip to Pakwash by hopping back on Highway 647 to Highway 105 North, where you’ll spend the majority of your trip.
+The drive: Take a side trip to Pakwash by hopping back on Highway 647 to Highway 105 North.
 The drive is around 1.5 hours.

-The park: Secluded and serene, this park guarantees a sandy beach and shallow warm water.
+The park: Secluded and serene, this park offers a sandy beach and shallow warm water.

-Known for its excellent fishing, expect to hook a walleye, Northerrn Pike, or Lake Trout, then use the conveniently located fishing-cleaning station with lights, running water, and cutting tables.
-If you prefer to paddle, experience ancient canoe routes along Pakwash Lake.
+Known for its excellent fishing, expect to hook a Walleye, Northern Pike, or Lake Trout, then use the conveniently located fishing-cleaning station with lights, running water, and filleting tables.
+If you prefer to paddle, Pakwash Lake offers a gateway to northern canoe routes.

 Relax in the evening on your private campsite, located in a small campground of 50 sites.
 A few campsites are located away from the main campground and have their own beach front view.